lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 ```

 `@part1`
-- Context is vital: Cohorts study health, so has an impact on lives {{1}}
+- Context is vital: Cohorts study health, so impacts on lives {{1}}
 - Analysis and interpretation restricted by: {{2}}
     - Design type
     - What was measured and how
 - Examples: {{3}}
     - Data with noise often in retrospective cohorts - be cautious
-    - Measure is physiological abstraction - should transform
+    - Measure is physiological abstraction - useful to transform

 `@script`
-Sometimes there is a pressure to "just throw variables into the model, adjust for everything, and let the data tell the story".
-This can be very dangerous, especially for studies on health.

-Because cohort studies often involve disease, the results can have a real-world impact on people's lives.
+Cohort studies usually investigate some disease, so the results have the potential to have a real-world impact on people's lives and health.
 As the researcher, you need to know what data you are dealing with and how it was collected in order to appropriately analyze and interpret the results.
-You need to know the context of the data, which is why understanding the basics of study design is so important.
+You need to know the context of the data, so it's important that you understand the basics of the study designs.

 For cohorts, both the study design and the types of the measured variables influence how you analyze your data.

-For instance, retrospective cohorts tend to have imprecise measures, so you have to be very cautious about interpretation.
-Also, some measures may be abstractions of a physiological process and transforming the variable will create more meaningful and interpretable results.
-This also means there are many ways of analyzing cohort datasets.
+For instance, retrospective cohorts tend to have imprecise measures because of how and what data is collected, such as from questionnaires or medical forms.
+So when interpreting your results you'll have to be extra cautious.
+Or, some measures may be abstractions of a physiological process and applying some mathematical transformation may create more meaningful and interpretable results.
+This means there are many ways of analyzing cohort datasets.
+We'll get into these concepts in more detail as we go through the course.

 ---